mateus-poliveira/product-meta-craft/README.md

 #Python
 The Python backend can be run separately with test values.
 Through /usr/bin/python3 /your/path/gptchain.py

+PLEASE NOTE eBay bot detection may be a problem for you, it is not a problem if you are on the eBay VPN or an internal IP.
+I will try to find out what the criteria is, but I can't on Thanksgiving weekend.

 You will need to set OPENAI_API_KEY in your environment variable and install playwright.

 pip install -q openai langchain playwright beautifulsoup4